bright/new-www/content/our-areas/iot-development.md

   - How do IoT devices communicate?
   - Do you provide AWS IoT services?
   - What are IoT development services?
+  - Are you an IoT product design company?
+  - What does the Industrial Internet of Things (IIoT) mean?
 project:
   - vcare
   - card-reader